 Lisa M. Neeley

-Lisa is an attorney in the Firm's Trusts and Estates Group.
+Lisa is a partner and chair of the Firm's Trusts and Estates Group.
 She focuses her practice on elder law with an emphasis on Medicaid applications and appeals, estate and special needs planning, probate administration, and guardianship and conservatorship proceedings.

 Lisa’s area of expertise is focused in the preparation and filing of complex MassHealth applications, and in providing client representation in appeals of applications that have been denied for a variety of legal reasons.
 Lisa also represents fiduciaries and beneficiaries who challenge MassHealth estate recovery actions.
 To that end, Lisa has successfully represented clients in appeals regarding benefit eligibility issues before the Office of Medicaid Board of Hearings, the Massachusetts Superior Court, the Massachusetts Appeals Court, and the Massachusetts Supreme Judicial Court.
 Additionally, Lisa has been retained to serve as an expert witness with regard to Medicaid eligibility and trust fiduciary litigation matters.